DaseinPhaos/alter-intro-std-rs/text/env-readme.md

 This module defines some functions inspecting and manipulating the environment of the running process.

-The "environment" here includes aspects such as environment argments, current directory, command line arguments and so on.
+The "environment" here includes aspects such as environment arguments, current directory, command line arguments and so on.

 It also contains a submodule `const` which defines some constant values specifically associated with the current building target.